19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 (31st March 2005)

-Act relating to incentives for the establishment of pioneer industries and for economic expansion generally, by way of providing relief from income tax.
+An Act relating to incentives for the establishment of pioneer industries and for economic expansion generally, by way of providing relief from income tax.

 [15th December 1967]